call us630-584-4800

 College Expenses Lawyers Serving Kane County

 These days, child support does not always end when a child turns 18.
-Judges are increasingly requiring parents to contribute to college expenses for their non-minor children, but only if the parents can afford to pay.
-The Illinois Marriage and Dissolution of Marriage Act has provided for support towards higher learning.
+Under Illinois law, divorced parents may be required to contribute to college expenses for their non-minor children.
+The Illinois Marriage and Dissolution of Marriage Act has provided for support towards higher learning, and it has detailed the types of expenses that parents may assist with and the limits on these obligations.

-At the Kane County family law firm of Goostree Law Group, we are experienced in handling cases involving college expenses.
+At the Kane County family law firm of Goostree Law Group, we are experienced in handling child custody and child support in which college expenses may be a factor.
 We represent both mothers and fathers in these matters and all matters relating to divorce and family law.

 Determining College Expenses Contributions in Kane County

 Parents are not alone in their responsibility to contribute to college expenses.
 If the child who is going to college has access to assets (i.e. a college saving plan, inheritance from grandparents, or earned income), the child must also contribute.
 Additionally, any grants or scholarships the child wins are applied to tuition first.
-While each case is determined separately, many courts are charging parents with the responsibility of pay 50% of the remaining college expenses.
-These expenses can include:
+While each case is determined separately, courts may require parents to provide financial assistance and help cover the remaining college expenses.
+These expenses addressed in non-minor support can include:

 • Tuition;